How to give difficult feedback

 - Sometimes you want to be able to express strong feelings, or dissatisfaction or complain more successfully and you’d love to know if there is a diplomatic way of to do it that doesn’t provoke the other person into staring a fight.

-- Or, you may simply want to know more about emotional intelligence and how it can help you communicate more effectively with others.
+Or, you may simply want to know more about emotional intelligence and how it can help you communicate more effectively with others and you're looking for one of the top training courses on the subject.